NeverEverTM/Aphid-Festival-Resort/documentation/Aphid Festival Resort/4 - Development Log.md

 - Bee flag structure had the wrong id, which turned it into a rug after game reload, the way ids are set has been changed to prevent such things from happening in the future.
 - Build menu did not use the standard method for spawning structures and caused issues when loading these new structures.
 - Leaves no longer darken when the player goes under a sunshade.
+- Furniture hitboxes were off by a few pixels of their actual visual sprite